Determine Whether Each Phrase Describes Starch Glycogen Or Cellulose

 Understanding the differences between starch, glycogen, and cellulose has practical applications in various fields:

 • Nutrition: Knowing the types of carbohydrates in foods helps in making informed dietary choices.
-For example, choosing complex carbohydrates like whole grains and vegetables over simple sugars can provide sustained energy release and better blood sugar control.
+Here's one way to look at it: choosing complex carbohydrates like whole grains and vegetables over simple sugars can provide sustained energy release and better blood sugar control.

 • Exercise Physiology: Understanding how glycogen is used during exercise can help athletes optimize their training and nutrition strategies.